martijnvwezel/muino-email-management/README.md

 [Currently under development]
-Begin of  July the first alpa version will be ready.
+Begin of May the first alpa version will be ready.
+Finishing my thesis took a bit more effort.

 # Muino Email Management
 The Muino email ISP admin management that works with [workaround ISP mail](https://workaround.org/ispmail/stretch/whats-new)